Nathan-Fremont/ComposeDesktopSnake/README.md

 # ComposeDesktopSnake

-A quick game of Snake using Compose Desktop.
+A quick game of Snake using Compose Desktop, inspired by [Snake in AppKit](https://twitter.com/neilsardesai/status/1379185826920300545?s=20)

 See how it looks in video : https://user-images.githubusercontent.com/32332784/114312687-d408a980-9af3-11eb-86ea-a6dfab809bc5.mp4